 • It is never appropriate to discuss work concerns with patients.

-Boundary violations occur when a professional, either consciously or unconsciously, uses the professional-client relationship to meet personal needs.
-Boundary violations can damage a patient, a professional, and the professional interaction.
+Boundary violations occur when a professional, either consciously or unconsciously, use the professional-client relationship to meet personal needs.
+Boundary violations can damage a patient, a professional, and professional interaction.
 Boundary violations are a betrayal of the trust the patient places in the treatment provider.

 Common Elements of Boundary Violations are;

 Secrecy involves the Patient Advocate keeping critical knowledge or behavior from the client and/or clinical staff or sharing only selective information.

 Ex.
 A Patient Advocate invites a patient to his or her home but keeps this information from staff and/or tells the patient not to tell staff or other patients about the visit.

 Role reversal takes place when the Patient Advocate turns to the patient for his or her own needs, emotional or otherwise.
 As a result, the patient begins taking care of the advocate.
 This reversal can be subtle and the advocate may not be consciously aware that it is taking place.

 A double-bind consists of messages that contradict each other while discouraging the receiver of the message from noticing the difference and leaving the receiver caught in a conflict of interest.